ros-navigation/docs.nav2.org/docs/getting_started/build_and_install/index.md

 ### Released Distribution Binaries

-To build Nav2, you’ll first need to build or install ROS 2 and related development tools, including: `colcon`, `rosdep` and `vcstool`.
+To build Nav2, you'll first need to build or install ROS 2 and related development tools, including: `colcon`, `rosdep` and `vcstool`.

 !!! info "See also"